-3.7 Menu Access
+3.8 Menu Access

-The menu system of the SurroundMonitor 11900 gives access to all local parameters stored in presets as well as to the global settings.
+The menu system of the SurroundControl 31900 and 31960 gives access to all Local parameters stored in presets as well as to the Global settings.

-Fig. 3-8: Menu tabs for local and global settings
+Fig. 3-9: The menu tabs for Local settings and Global settings

-To enter and to use the menu, proceed as follows:
+To enter and to use the menu, proceed as following:

-- Press the Menu key on the control panel of the unit or the front panel of the Remote Display 30010 or click the MENU button in the Toolbar.
+- Press the Menu key on the Remote Control 30050 (31900 series) and the control panel of the 31960 series or click the MENU button in the Toolbar.
 If this is the first time you access the menu after powering on the unit, the menu software will take some seconds to load. - 2.
-Use the mouse or the cursor keys on the control panel of the unit or the front panel of the Remote Display 30010 to select the menu tab you want to access. - 3.
+Use the mouse or the cursor keys on the Remote Control 30050 (31900 series) and the control panel of the 31960 series to select the menu tab you want to access. - 3.
 To change the Local settings of a preset, use the Instrument Settings menu tab on the left showing the Instruments Settings menu page. - 4.
 Select the preset you want to modify with the Use Preset combo box. - 5.
 Select the Edit selected preset button to change local settings.

-- 6. All other menu tabs of the menu are used to access Global settings that do not change when a new preset is loaded. - 7.
-To save the changes made and leave the menu, press the key 6 on the control panel of the unit or the front panel of the Remote Display 30010 or click the Save & Exit button in the Toolbar.
+- 6. All other menu tabs are used to access Global settings that do not change when a new preset is loaded. - 7.
+To save the changes made and leave the menu, press the key 6 on the Remote Control 30050 (31900 series) and the control panel of the 31960 series or click the Save & Exit button in the Toolbar.
 The unit saves the settings and returns to normal display operation.

-To leave the menu aborting all changes made, press the key 7 on the control panel of the unit or the front panel of the Remote Display 30010 or click the Abort button in the Toolbar until the unit returns to normal display operation.
+To leave the menu aborting all changes made, press the key 7 on the Remote Control 30050 (31900 series) and the control panel of the 31960 series or click the Abort button in the Toolbar until the unit returns to normal display operation.

-See Figs. 3-3 and 3-9
+See Figs. 3-3 and 3-10